OUTLINE

 Building from Source

-The directions for building PyTorch from source are here.
+Here are the directions for building PyTorch from source.
 The procedure below shows how those directions would be carried out on TigerGPU:

 Containers

 Instead of installing PyTorch through Anaconda, one can obtain it by downloading a container.
-The advantage of using containers is that they often include additional software, pre-trained models and/or data.
-Try browsing NVIDIA GPU Cloud (NGC) and elsewhere for useful containers such as TensorRT.
+The advantage of using containers is that they often include performance optimizations, additional software, pre-trained models and/or data.
+Try browsing NVIDIA GPU Cloud (NGC) for useful containers such as PyTorch and TensorRT.
 Below is an example of running PyTorch via a container on TigerGPU:

 The PyTorch container from NGC includes Torchvision, Apex and more.
 For more see Containers on the HPC Clusters.

-If you are running on Traverse or the V100 node of Adroit then you can take advantage of the Tensor Cores in those GPUs.
-The Apex library allows for automatic mixed-precision (AMP) training and distributed training.
-AMP has been part of the PyTorch core since version 1.6.
+Since version 1.6 the NVIDIA Apex library has been included in PyTorch as torch.cuda.amp.
+Mixed precision training requires either the V100 or A100 GPU.
 For earlier versions of PyTorch you will need to install Apex from Anaconda or from source.
 When performing the installation from source make sure you use the same CUDA toolkit that was used for PyTorch.

 The speed-up comes from using the Tensor Cores on the GPU applied to matrix multiplications and convolutions.
 However, to use fp16 the dimension of each matrix must be a multiple of 8.
 Read about the constraints.